Festival

 Cycling Dumfries

 Cycling Dumfries campaigns for better cycling and walking conditions in and around Dumfries, for all people, regardless of age and ability.
-The group runs regular social rides which are free and open to anyone, on any kind of a bike, trike or handcycle.
+The group runs regular social rides which are free and open to anyone, on any bike, trike or handcycle.
 Its vision is for a Dumfries where people are happy to leave the car at home for most everyday journeys, contributing to making the area a healthier, happier and more vibrant place.

 Dumfries and Galloway Council Arts and Museums Service (East)